 Fixing a Hole in Your Vinyl

-This works best with vinyl that is made to look like tiles, but it possible with other designs.
-It requires spare vinyl being available, either the off-cuts or somewhere under a kitchen unit for example, where it will not show if you take a square.
+This works best with vinyl that is made to look like tiles, but it is possible with other designs.
+It requires spare vinyl being available, either the off-cuts or using some from somewhere else (under a kitchen unit for example), where it will not show if you take a square.

 - First clean the area of the damage, as before.

 - Then carefully cut out the square where the damage is (or if the pattern is not square, designate part of the pattern to be removed and replaced).

 - Cut the same sized and coloured square from the spare vinyl, try to be as exact as possible.
 Vinyl is quite a forgiving material and will flex if the gap and patch are a milimetre or so out.

 - Glue the patch into the hole being very careful that the edges are well glued down and not proud of the hole.